JalalHasan-22/todo-app/README.md

 # Todo App

-Please use the following credentials to log in and use this application:
+Please use the following credentials to log in and use this application:<br>
-username: jalal
+username: jalal <br>
 password: 123

 You can register as a new user as well, I've edited the post request to always have admin role and capablities.